Russia travel guide

 Railway stations have airport-style security.
 Many railway services require passengers to show their passports on boarding.

 If you are travelling by overnight train, store valuables in the container under the bed or seat.
-Do not look after luggage for other travelers or let it be stored in your compartment.
+Do not look after luggage for other travellers or let them store it in your compartment.

 Do not leave your sleeping compartment empty, as some compartments only have a simple lock on the sliding door.
 On some trains, there may be an extra security device attached to the fitted handle or lock.
 There may also be a steel switch at head-height on the door panel which, when pulled down, prevents the closed door from being opened.